jeffrey-fong/Invoker/README.md

 ***The one who calls upon...
 Functions!***

-Invoker is a suite of large language models based on Llama-2 and is finetuned to
+Invoker is a suite of large language models based on Llama-2 and is finetuned to plan between calling functions and providing responses directly.

 ## Usage